Tattoo machine: Classification

 Tattoo machines are not limited to just these types.
 A common variant is having a "cutback", which uses stiffer front springs.
 This is more commonly used in liners, but is known to be used on shader machines, more typically for portrait work.
 Machines are usually categorized into long stroke and short stroke varieties.
 The longer-stroked machines are good for coloring and shading, as well as sculpting lines, while doing less damage to clients' skin.
 Shorter-stroke machines are commonly used for lining in a single pass style, and also in a shader setup to achieve a more subtle gradation of black such as would be found in portraits.
 Length, width, tension, angle, and stiffness of the spring varies the functionality of the machine.
 The contact gaps, as well as capacitors and even the style of machine and its angles of deflection, can also all be variants in machine tuning.
 The proper tuning of the machine is essential for the type of machine being used, also for the type of tattoo the artist is doing.

+Coil machine mechanisms

+Coil tattoo machines function by passing current through two coils which alternate electromagnetic forces to move the tattoo needle up and down rapidly.
+Power supplies adapt AC current to power the machine.
+This allows artists to control the voltage at which their machines operate at and can be manipulated to achieve line variation.
+Coil machines consist of about fifteen different parts including but not limited to the needle, tube, tube grip, tube clamp, needle bar, armature bar, front spring, contact screw, o-ring, rear spring, rear spring mounting screw, and a yoke.
+These parts are held together with a frame.
+Frames are constructed from a wide variety of materials such as brass, iron, steel, zinc, and aluminum.
+The type of frame used heavily influences the overall operation of the tattoo machine.
+Some frames (such as those constructed from iron or brass) reduce vibration during operation.
+Other lighter frames (such as those constructed from aluminum and zinc) reduce the physical strain on artists during operation.
+Improper frame selection/alignment affect the longevity and quality of a coil machine’s overall function.
+Coil tattoo machines give artists a high degree of control over every aspect of the machine’s function.
+This requires artists to be intimately knowledgeable about their machines to efficiently utilize such a device.